 I've mostly discussed cycling in this blog, but I thought I'd turn my attention to walking, starting with a look at central Oxford, roughly defined as the region frequented by tourists.
 I begin with a survey of the major problems and then offer some suggestions for improvement.

-Central Oxford is better for pedestrians than many, if not most, UK cities, but that doesn't mean it doesn't have major problems.
+Central Oxford may be better for pedestrians than many UK cities, but that doesn't mean it doesn't have major problems.
 It is clearly less pleasant to walk around than central Cambridge or Bath, let alone cities such as Prague or Venice.

 Comment: "I’ve been to Oxford twice, and I found walking around the centre pretty frustrating.
 Wide roads with lots of polluting buses and not enough pedestrian crossings.
 I find central Cambridge a really nice place to walk around." @adoapplemac

 Keep in mind that this is not just about getting from one place to another.
 Walking around is not just a transport mode but a goal in itself.
 Central Oxford has immense value as a place, not just as a transit corridor.
 So pedestrians should be at the top of the "modal hierarchy" for transport, but they need recognition above and beyond that.